tdac-highwire/terraform-learning-exercise/README.md

 ## Notes

 It all went pretty smoothly - everything built up and plumbed together as you'd expect _apart_ from the ELB would _not_ see the instances as 'in service'

-I simplified some of the security groups - added an explicit exgress rule.
+I simplified some of the security groups - added an explicit exgress rule - and this seemed to do the job.

+## Conclusion

+Terraform is very cool - and I will definately be using it in future for provisioning (alongside Ansible / Kube / Docker)